shirizkiku/rizki_baiquni/README.md

-# 👋 Hi there, I'm Shirizkiku!
+# 👋 Hi there, I'm Baiquni!

 I'm a data journalist who uses Python to uncover patterns, insights, and stories from data.
 My work focuses on web scraping, data analysis, and sentiment analysis—especially in social, political, and media contexts.